UoB-HPC/SimEng/_sources/developer/components/pipeline/components.rst.txt

 ..
 Todo::
     Allow for combined option to be defined via configuration files.

+.. _lsq-restrict:

-In order to enforce restrictions such as the number of loads/stores requests permitted per cycle, a secondary request queue, ``requestQueue_``, is utilised.
+To enforce restrictions such as the number of loads/stores requests permitted per cycle, a secondary request queue, ``requestQueue_``, is utilised.
 This queue holds all distinct requests made by in-flight loads and stores, with some instructions having multiple entries due to multiple addresses requiring access.
+Additionally, the entries in this queue can only be processed after a defined number of cycles.
+This value is the pre-defined latency for a memory operation beyond that of the fixed L1 cache access latency.
+An internal clock is used to facilitate this delayed removal from the ``requestQueue_``.

 All load and store instructions should be added to the LSQ in program order; this typically happens during the last in-order stage of an out-of-order model.
 In the default SimEng pipeline units, ``RenameUnit`` performs this task.